gampnico/scintillometry/docs/source/quickstart.rst

    :run:             Alias for `make commands`.
    :pkg:             Run test, build documentation, build package.
    :commit:          Format, test, then commit.

+Some of these commands will only work if the optional dependencies were installed.

 Run Tests
 ---------